bfut/ReaScripts/README.md

 Replaces item under mouse cursor with selected item, preserving position, length, mute status, etc. in the replaced item.

-How to set up:
-  1. Install the script, and SWS.
-  1. Open REAPER > Actions > Show action list...
-  1. Assign a keyboard shortcut to the script.

 How to use:
   1. Select media item.
   1. Hover mouse over another item.